 The holidays are a time of peace and joy, a time for families and traditions.
 But that can be shattered when this is your first time working through the holidays as a divorced parent.
-It can be lonely and painful when the ex has the kids, leaving you to fend for yourself.
+It can be lonely and painful when the ex has the kids, so here are some tips on how to survive being alone during the holidays.

 It may be challenging; definitely, the first year could be the hardest, but you can survive the holidays when the ex has the kids.
 Like the site, Moving Past Divorce states, “While shared parenting provides children the opportunity to spend time with both of their parents and can enhance a child’s feeling of being loved and sense of security, holiday time presents unique challenges.”